jNembhard/scoot/README.md

         : "inherit"};
 ```

-I also decided to play around with the animations a bit to make the pages more lively.
+With the coding structure complete, I decided to find a way to make the site a bit more lively with scroll animations.
 I needed to be able to control when the animations would start based on the scroll position.
-Creating this set of code:
+Creating this snippet of code:

 ```js
 const controls = useAnimation();